 Class and type-family instance declarations are simply added to the list of available instances, with one exception.
-Since you might want to re-define one, a class or type-family instance replaces any earlier instance with an identical head or left hand side (respectively).
-(See Type families (page 289).)
+Since you might want to re-define one, a class instance replaces any earlier instance with an identical head.
+You aren't allowed to re-define a type family instance, since it might not be type safe to do so.
+Instead, re-define the whole type-family.
+(See Type families (page 313).)
+For example: